Andremoniy/jetty.httpclient.sslissue/README.md

 1. Using `Docker`: `docker build .` from the root directory of the project
 2. Using `maven` only: `mvn clean test` from the root directory of the project
 3. Using your favourite IDE: run the `Bootstrap#main` class directly from your IDE

+# Additional info

+Originally the error was detected in a multi-server architecture.
+That is to say that it is not necessary to have both server and client running in the same JVM or on the same machine to reproduce this behaviour.